1. 100%: What does that mean?

 11. How long have you offered these programs?

 We launched our DVI in 2001, formed our own 501(c)(3)charity in 2004 and began our EMP in 2006.

 12. What makes OHFF’s programs unique?

-In addressing these areas of concern, no other programs in NY offer their participants grants for an array of services as broad as ours, for a program period as long as ours.
+In addressing these areas of concern, no other programs in NY offer their participants grants for a very comprehensive array of services.
 The result is individuals who are able, emotionally and financially, to become fully-contributing members of society.

 * A copy of OHFF’s latest annual report may be obtained, upon request, from the New Yok State Attorney General’s Charities Bureau, 120 Broadway, 3rd Floor, New York, New York 10271.